 Aboubacar "Asn" (he/him) has been generating and advocating for policy to achieve economic and racial justice in Silicon Valley through innovative policy, research and organizing campaigns that focus on affordable housing and anti-displacement, transportation justice, and quality jobs.
 Prior to joining the fellowship, he was Policy Manager for Working Partnerships USA, a community organization bringing together the power of grassroots organizing and public policy innovation to drive the movement for a just economy.
 Before Working Partnerships, he worked as Strategic Researcher for SEIU Local 1, responsible for planning and developing organizing campaigns for building services workers in the Midwest, and as an Employment Specialist for Goodwill Industries of Houston, where he assisted individuals with barriers to employment find gainful and sustainable work.
 Asn has also worked or volunteered in a variety of roles on electoral campaigns in Texas, Michigan, and Illinois.
 He is a proud immigrant and a graduate of the University of Texas at Austin, where he earned a bachelor's degree in Government.
-His interests include making cities more equitable, labor history, and traveling.
+His interests include making cities more equitable, labor history, and traveling stice using race and place as a lens is inspired by his upbringing in Baltimore, MD.